geotkach/oscillight-msca/index.md

 The project gained momentum when Mangirdas Malinauskas took over fabrication in his Laser Nanophotonics Group at the Vilnius University Research Center (VULRC, Lithuania).
 By 2013, well-formed SPP micropendulums were developed, thanks to the dedicated efforts of Albertas Žukauskas.
 However, subsequent optomechanical experiments (2013–2015, Bordeaux, France) failed to detect any light-induced motion in the microdevices — largely due to the absence of a reliable detection method.

-Eventually, I was entrusted with reviving the project and bringing it to completion.
+Eventually, in 2023 I was entrusted with reviving the project and bringing it to completion.
 I developed a suitable detection technique, only to discover that the precious micropendulums disintegrated under the pump laser.
 Faced with no other option, I traveled to Vilnius, learned DLW firsthand, and fabricated new samples myself — using a modified material, adjusted fabrication conditions, and an improved design.

 [Continue reading...](/oscillight-msca/research/)